 - 3-6 tablespoons extra virgin olive oil

-- 3-6 tablespoons buffalo hot sauce (I used Franks original, but any kind you like will work)
+- 3-6 tablespoons buffalo hot sauce (I used Franks original

 - Start by making cleaning the head of cauliflower and cutting it up in to florets.
 You want them small enough to pick up, but big enough so they won't be too small and fall apart.
 I'd say a little bigger than quarter size in diameter.

 - In a shallow bowl whisk together eggs and water.
 In a second shallow bowl pour breadcrumbs.

 - In a large pan over high heat, add 1-2 tablespoons of olive oil.
 I do pouring in a circular motion, about twice around the pan.
 It doesn't need to be in an even layer or anything, it just needs to be enough so that when you add the cauliflower, all the florets get a little bit coated.
 Heat the oil for 1-2 minutes, then turn down to medium-high.